Orchestre National de France

 Coproduction Théâtre des Champs-Elysées | Radio France

-France Musique live broadcasts this concert.
+France Musique broadcasts this concert on 11th of January 2024.